Jeffrey W. Ubben: Business career

-Ubben is the co-founder of ValueAct Capital, a hedge fund based in San Francisco, California, in 2000.
+In 2000 he became the co-founder of ValueAct Capital, a hedge fund based in San Francisco, California.

-Ubben formerly was on the Boards of Directors of Acxiom, Gartner, Misys, Omnicare, and the Sara Lee Corporation.
-He is on the board of directors of the Willis Group.
-In September 2015, he was nominated to the Board of Directors of 21st Century Fox.

 In August 2015, Ubben acquired a minority stake in the United Talent Agency.

-In June 2020, Ubben left ValueAct Capital.
+He left ValueAct Capital in 2020 to pursue social investing.

 Board memberships

-Ubben is chair emeritus of the national Board of Directors of the Posse Foundation.
-He is on the Boards of Trustees of Northwestern University and the American Conservatory Theater.
-Ubben is also on the board of directors of the E.O.
+Ubben has served on a number of boards, including Northwestern University, ExxonMobil, 21st Century Fox, Sara Lee Corporation, Nikola Corporation, Vistry Group, the World Wildlife Fund, the Posse Foundation, the American Conservatory Theater and the E.O.
 Wilson Biodiversity Foundation.

+Charity

 In September, 2019, it was announced that Jeff Ubben and his wife Laurie "have made an estate commitment of $50 million to support scholarships for undergraduate, graduate and professional school students" at Northwestern University, the largest donation towards financial aid in the university's history.